youngsoft/TangramKit/README.md

 TangramKit supports multiple methods for installing the library in a project.
 ### Copy to your project
-1. Copy `Lib` folder from the demo project to your project
+1. Copy `TangramKit` folder from the demo project to your project

 ### Installation with CocoaPods